JvanKatwijk/qt-dab/README.md

 service appears in more than one ensemble
 (as example the "Omroep West" service appears in channels 5B and 8A.)

-The presets are stored in an xml file, `.qt-dab-presets.xml'.
+The presets are stored in an xml file, `.qt-dab-presets.xml`.

 *Adding* a service to the *presets* is simply by *clicking with the right mouse button on the name of the service that is currently selected in the